jyoung4242/Squeleto/readme.md

 `Squeleto` is an simple utility to scaffold up a game using the Squeleto 2d game library....

+# 🔥 Getting started

+`npx squeleto` will run the utility, and the CLI tool will build out your new project

+--or--

+the CLI tool will download a tutorial demo for you to help learn the library API's

 <!-- # Demo on Youtube

 - https://youtu.be/m1zYOhrmdKk Javascript example